Nouvellie/amazon/contents/ami-snapshots.md

 ## AMI export

-Any AMI can be exported to a new region in a "copy AMI" option on top of the main AMI itself, including new permissions.
+Any AMI can be exported to a new region in a *copy AMI* option on top of the main AMI itself, including new permissions.
 When an instance is created by an AMI backup, the volume is also added, but the termination mode can be set.